samboy/ObHack/FreeDoom/README.md

 ObHack with Chocolate Doom, it is best to play tiny indoors maps.

-Another thing: The wall poster in MAP12 of a burning fire has significant moire issues in Chocolate Doom and other source ports which do not use graphics acceleration.
+Another thing: The wall poster in MAP12 of a burning fire has significant moiré issues in Chocolate Doom and other source ports which do not use graphics acceleration.
 The solution to this problem is to play the game in Doomsday 1.8.6 or another source port with accelerated graphics.